Minneapolis’ Most Affordable Green Cleaning Services

 Absolutely.
 We have a 100% satisfaction guaranteed policy.

 Our goal is to give you the best cleaning service possible each time.
 If something is not done to your satisfaction, call us within 24 hours and we will correct it for free, or give you a credit on your next clean.↑ Back to Top

 How do I pay for my maid services?

 Payment is due the day the service is performed.
-You may pay by check, Visa, , American Express or Mastercard.
+You may pay by credit card and we accept Visa, American Express or Mastercard.

 All cleaning services require a credit card on file.↑ Back to Top

 Do you offer gift certificates for house cleaning?

 Yes we do!
 A House Cleaning Services makes a great gift, whether it’s for Mother’s Day, Valentine’s Day, a birthday or anniversary, or even to help a friend through a difficult time.
 Whatever the occasion, our gift certificates can be sent straight to the recipient or to you.
 Contact us for information.↑ Back to Top

 Pets are not a problem.
 We do need to be notified if you own pets, and we like to know their names.
 If you have any special requests regarding your pets, or there are any special circumstances we should be aware of, we will want this information to be included on your work order.↑ Back to Top

 Tips for our cleaners are neither expected nor required.
 Leaving them a simple note letting them know how well they did will mean a lot to them.
 Our cleaners want to know that their work met or exceeded your expectations.
 However, if you do wish to leave a tip, please place it on the kitchen counter.↑ Back to Top